Cheating scandal shocks ski jumping, topples Olympic champions and shakes Norway's lofty reputation

 GENEVA — (AP) — Sign stealing in baseball.
 Match fixing in soccer.
 Doping allegations in swimming.
-Now ski jumping has its own scandal.
+Now ski jumping has its own scandal that escalated Wednesday.

 Cheating by Norway team officials manipulating ski suits has shaken a national reputation for fair play and high-minded principles at their home Nordic world championships, where the host team dominated the medal table.

-Though both athletes were backed by the Norwegian team insisting they knew nothing about deliberately altered ski suits, their head coach and equipment manager confessed and were suspended.
+Though both athletes were backed by the Norwegian team insisting they knew nothing about deliberately altered ski suits, their head coach Magnus Brevig and equipment manager Adrian Livelten confessed and were stood down from their jobs.

+“FIS has provisionally suspended three Norwegian team officials and two athletes who are being investigated for their alleged involvement in illegal equipment manipulation,” the Switzerland-based governing body said in a statement.

+An assistant coach, Thomas Lobben, also is part of a probe in which FIS-appointed investigators seized all of the home Norway team's suits used at the worlds.

 The scandal has shocked the ski jumping world, raising questions about how widespread this practice is, and tarnished Norway’s standing for honesty in sports.